xufangzhi/xufangzhi.github.io/_pages/about.md

 I have published researches in some top-tier conferences and journals, such as SIGIR and TKDE.
 Also, I was awarded National Scholarship (3 times) and won a lot of international competition prizes.
 Also, I serve as a PC member (or reviewer) for SIGIR 2023 and IEEE TNNLS.

 I am actively looking for Research Intern opportunities currently!
+Please feel free to contact me.

 # 🔥 News